 This table reports the results of the regressions on the set of push and pull variables presented in 2.1, during the period 2011 to 2017.
-Definitions, sources and frequency of all independent variables are presented in Annex B. The symbol in parentheses after each independent variable is the expected direction of the coefficient in the model.
-The columns report the results for the dependent variables as follows.
-Column (1) shows result for investor-flow driven change in fund's holdings of EME bonds as a percentage of funds' starting holdings of that EME's bonds.
-Column (2) shows results for investor flow driven change in fund's holdings of EME bonds as a percentage of funds' starting NAV.
-Column (3) show results for reallocation driven change in fund's holdings of EME bonds as a percentage of funds' starting holdings of EME bonds.
-Column (4) show results for reallocation driven change in fund's holdings of EME bonds as a percentage of funds' starting NAV.
+Definitions, sources and frequency of all independent variables are presented in Annex B. The columns report the results for the dependent variables as follows.
+Columns (3) and (4) show results for investor driven changes in fund's holdings of EME bonds, Column (5) and (6) show results for manager reallocation driven changes in fund's holdings of EME bonds.
+Columns (1) and (2) show results when flows are not disaggregated.
+Columns (1), (3), and (5) scale flows by funds' starting holdings of that EME's bonds.
+Columns (2), (4) and (6) scale flows by the funds' starting NAV.
 Clustered standard errors on country fund interaction are shown in parentheses.

-These results provide evidence that investor flows are strongly responsive to global push factors - changes in global risk aversion, external rates and economic growth, and trade policy uncertainty.32 The coefficients for these variables are much larger, statistically significant and point in the expected direction for investor flows (columns 1 and 2) when compared to reallocation (columns 3 and 4).33 However by disentangling fund manager decisions, we can see that the effects of push factors on manager reallocation partially offset the effects on investor flows.
+Overall, these results provide evidence that investor flows are strongly responsive to global push factors - changes in global risk aversion, external rates and economic growth, and trade policy uncertainty.
+These results are in line with analyses of investor flows showing mutual fund flows to EMEs have become more sensitive to global conditions such as Converse et al. (2020) and Brandao-Marque et al. (2015), among others.
+The coefficients for these variables are much larger, statistically significant and point in the expected direction for investor flows (columns 3 and 4) when compared to reallocation (columns 5 and 6).
+However by disentangling fund manager decisions, we can see that the effects of push factors on manager reallocation partially offset the effects on investor flows.
 Using our estimates, portfolio manager reallocation decisions would offset around 19% of the global risk aversion effect, 5% of the external interest rate effect and 25% of the external growth effect on investor flows.